daimoonis/ngx-color/README.md

 * use of @ctrl/tinycolor library (allow any color input of ColorInput interface)
 * new _material-theming.scss available in bundle with Material theming support for all components
 * standard .css available in two modes as light and dark version (light-theme.min.css and dark-theme.min.css)
+* ability to use specific component styles mixin in consumer application or whole bundle

 ## Getting Started